Trump, Democrats dig in ahead of meeting on government shutdown

-WASHINGTON (Reuters) - As a partial U.S. government shutdown hit the two-week mark, President Donald Trump and congressional leaders prepared to meet on Friday to discuss breaking an impasse pitting his demand for building a border wall against Democrats’ call for alternative security measures.
+WASHINGTON (Reuters) - President Donald Trump and congressional leaders were entrenched ahead of a meeting on Friday to try to end a partial U.S. government shutdown over his demand for $5 billion to build a wall on the border with Mexico.

-About 800,000 federal workers have been affected by the Dec.
-22 closure of about one-quarter of the federal government as Trump withheld his support for new funding until he secures $5 billion to start building the wall along the U.S.-Mexico border that he promised during his campaign.
+About 800,000 federal workers have been unpaid due to the 2-week-old closure of about a quarter of the federal government as Trump withholds his support for new funding until he secures the money for the wall that he promised to construct during his election campaign.

-Such a wall, he has argued, is needed to stem the flow of illegal immigrants and drugs over the southwestern border.
-When he ran for president in 2016, he vowed Mexico would pay for the wall, which it has refused to do.
+The wall, Trump has argued, is needed to stem the flow of illegal immigrants and drugs over the border.
+When he ran for president in 2016, Trump vowed Mexico would pay for the wall, which it has refused to do.

 It remained unclear how much progress might be made during Friday’s meeting, which was scheduled for 11:30 a.m.
-EST in the White House Situation Room, as both Trump and opposition Democrats dug in.
+EST in the White House Situation Room.

+It will be the first showdown between Trump and Democrats since they took over the U.S. House of Representatives on Thursday after victories in last November’s elections.

 “The president isn’t going to back off,” White House spokeswoman Sarah Sanders told reporters on Friday morning.

-U.S. House Speaker Nancy Pelosi, who took control of the chamber on Thursday, sought to separate the issue of the wall and government funding, and called on Trump and his fellow Republicans in the Senate to reopen agencies as border talks continue.
+House Speaker Nancy Pelosi sought to separate the issue of the wall and government funding, and called on Trump and his fellow Republicans in the Senate to reopen agencies as border talks continue.

-“The wall and the government shutdown really have nothing to do with each other,” Pelosi, who has rejected any funding for what she has called an “immoral” border wall, said at a Friday event hosted by MSNBC.
+“The wall and the government shutdown really have nothing to do with each other,” Pelosi, who has rejected any funding for what she has called an “immoral” border wall, said at an event hosted by MSNBC.

-U.S. House Majority Leader Steny Hoyer, the No. 2 House Democrat, said Democratic congressional leaders hoped to resolve the shutdown at the meeting.
+Steny Hoyer, the No. 2 House Democrat, said Democratic congressional leaders hoped to resolve the shutdown at the meeting.
 “I hope we will open up government,” he told MSNBC in a separate interview.

+About 800,000 federal employees have either been furloughed or are working without pay because of the shutdown.

+It is showing signs of straining the country’s immigration system and has been blamed for worsening backlogs in courts and complicating hiring for employers.

-Trump promoted the wall in tweets to keep the pressure on Democrats on Thursday even as they gained significant new power with their takeover of the House of Representatives at the start of a new Congress.
+Trump continued to promote the wall in tweets to keep the pressure on Democrats on Thursday even as they gained significant power with their takeover of the House at the start of a new Congress.

-Late on Thursday, the House passed two Democratic bills to immediately reopen government agencies for varying lengths of time, despite a White House veto threat. [nL1N1Z30GP]
+Late on Thursday, the House passed two Democratic bills to immediately reopen government agencies for varying lengths of time, despite a White House veto threat.

 Earlier in the day, Senate Majority Leader Mitch McConnell, a Republican, rejected the House effort saying the president would not sign into law, although the Senate last month approved identical legislation.

-McConnell faces increasing pressure from within his caucus, especially from vulnerable Republicans up for re-election in 2020, as several conservative senators urged action to reopen the government, according to media reports.
+But McConnell faces increasing pressure from within his caucus, especially from vulnerable Republicans up for re-election in 2020.

 “We should pass a continuing resolution to get the government back open.
 The Senate has done it last Congress, we should do it again today,” U.S. Senator Cory Gardner told The Hill on Thursday.